st0012/SafeFinder/README.md

 ## TODOs

-- Add association support, like `user.post` should also returns null_object when it's nil
+- Add association support, like `user.post` should also returns `Null Object` when it's nil
 - Add generator for `NullObject` model
 - More use cases in readme